 Apply for Financial Aid

-The Office of Financial Aid understands that a decision to invest in a quality education is one of the most valuable investments you will make.
+Student Financial Services understands that a decision to invest in a quality education is one of the most valuable investments you will make.
 We hope to make the process as open and easy to understand as possible.
 The following information is meant to help you get started in applying for Financial Aid.

 Please feel free to contact us if you have any questions at any time during the process.